jonidaniel/data-science-and-machine-learning/meteorite-geospatial-data-visualization/README.md

    - `create-meteorite-spreadsheets.ipynb`

-     For creating spreadsheets from the meteorite data.
-Creates 3 different spreadsheets (`meteorite-locations.xlsx`, `meteorite-quality-probability-based-on-mass.xlsx`, `meteorites-by-year.xlsx`) into `/spreadsheets`, which can then be used to, e.g., form Power BI dashboards.
+     For creating spreadsheets from NASA meteorite data.
+Creates `./spreadsheets/meteorite-locations.xlsx` and `./spreadsheets/meteorites-by-year.xlsx`, which can then be used to form Power BI dashboards.

    - `create-meteorite-shapefiles.py`

-     For creating Shapefiles from the meteorite data.
-Creates 4 files `meteorites.cpg`, `meteorites.dbf`, `meteorites.shp`, `meteorites.shx` into `/shapefiles`, then compresses them into an archive, which, in this case, is considered the final Shapefile.
-The Shapefile can then be uploaded used in, e.g., forming geospatial data visualizations.
+     For creating Shapefiles from NASA meteorite data.
+Creates 4 files `meteorites.cpg`, `meteorites.dbf`, `meteorites.shp`, `meteorites.shx` into `./shapefiles`, then compresses them into `meteorites.zip`.
+The Archive can then be used to form geospatial data visualizations.

    - `leafmap-meteorite-locations-demonstration.ipynb`

-     A Leafmap geospatial data visualization demonstration.
-Takes the spreadsheet from `/spreadsheets/meteorite-locations.xlsx` and uses the meteorite locations when drawing a Leafmap.
+     A [Leafmap](https://leafmap.org/) geospatial data visualization demonstration.
+Takes `./spreadsheets/meteorite-locations.xlsx` and uses the meteorite locations to draw a Leafmap.

    - `my-put-meteorite-data-fn.py`